deckulator/.github/profile/README.md

-### An emulator and rom manager for the Steam Deck
+### A simple emulator and rom manager for the Steam Deck